 Have you seen these in the specialty food stores?
 My girlfriend Lisa served these at book club many months back and I fell in love with them.
-They are divine with a glass of wine!
-They posess the crispy crunch of a cracker but without any refined carbs, since these are made from 100% parmesan cheese.
-There’s no reason to pay $7.99 at Whole Foods for a small 3 oz. container of these babies when you can easily made them yourself in about 15 minutes.
+They are a basic in your keto eating plan and great to have on hand when a carb craving strikes.
+They also happen to divine with a glass of wine!
+They possess the crispy crunch of a cracker but without any refined carbs, since these are made from 100% parmesan cheese.
+There’s no reason to pay $7.99 at Whole Foods for a small 3 oz. container when you can easily make them yourself in about 15 minutes.

-1. Preheat the oven to 375 degrees F and line a sheet pan with parchment paper.
+Preheat the oven to 350º F and line a sheet pan with parchment paper.

-2. Using a box grater, grate the cheese using the small, not the smallest, side.
+If you are grating your own cheese, grate the cheese using the small, not the smallest, side of a box grater.

-4. Press the middles down lightly with your finger, and push any strays back into the mound.
+Press the middles of each mound down lightly with your fingers, and push any strays back into the cheese circle.

 Bake for +/- 8 minutes.
 Ovens vary so watch your crisps carefully toward the end.
 When they are bubbling and just beginning to darken at the edges and your entire house smells fantastic, they are done.